Interface

 - We recommend following this approach:

-- Create an Interface and the necessary Application relations.
+- Establish Interface and necessary Application relations.

 - Model the integration platform as an IT Component attached to the Interface.